jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the product lifecycle, meet compliance requirements, and deliver reliable solutions to our customers.
-Note 8 We have evolved the SDL to adapt to cloud computing, AIML advancements, the changing threat landscape, and regulatory demands like US Executive Order 14028 (Improving the Nations Cybersecurity).
+Note 8 We have evolved the SDL to adapt to cloud computing, AI/ML advancements, the changing threat landscape, and regulatory demands like US Executive Order 14028 (“Improving the Nation’s Cybersecurity”).
 Our latest SDL updates focus on simplicity, automation, and providing developers with further guidance and guardrails.
 We leverage enforcement mechanisms within our